Our policy is to actively encourage the participation of clients and students in the life of the clinic.

 After completion of a placement, students are encouraged to complete a ‘Clinical Placement Feedback’ survey.
 This gives students the opportunity to provide feedback about their clinical placement and the supervision they received.

 Students participate in service level planning and administration in the following ways:

-- Senior students are encouraged to participate in clinic team meetings.
+- Final year students are encouraged to participate in clinic team meetings during their placement

-- Under supervision, senior students undertake administrative and management tasks such as client record audits and management, resource audits, site inspections, and compilation of Client Satisfaction Surveys.
+- Under supervision, students undertake administrative and management tasks such as client record audits and management, resource development and audits, site inspections, and compilation of Client Satisfaction Surveys.